digime/digime-sdk-nodejs/documents/file-metadata.md

 ### MappedFileMetadata

-When reading data that was sync'd from an external service, data returned will be of type [MappedFileMetadata](../interfaces/Types.MappedFileMetadata.html).
+When reading data that was sync'd from an external service, data returned will be of type {@link Types.MappedFileMetadata | MappedFileMetadata}.

 ```
 interface MappedFileMetadata {